 Spider Vein Treatment

 Spider veins are best treated with a combination of sclerotherapy injections and superficial, or topical, laser therapy for the quickest, most thorough resolution.
-Be cautious of any physician who claims they can get rid of your spider veins via only sclerotherapy injections or only topical laser.
+Be cautious of any physician who claims they can get rid of your spider veins via only sclerotherapy injections or only topical laser treatments.
 Optimum long-term results are achieved through combining both treatment modalities.
-It is important to remember that spider vein treatment is a process generally requiring several months, and that they will look worse before they look better.* At Premier Vein and Body, we provide our vein patients with the most complete spider vein treatment available in the Kansas City area, which is all performed in the comfort and convenience of our beautiful Leawood office.
+It is important to remember that spider vein treatments are a process that generally require several months, and that they will look worse before they look better.* At Premier Vein and Body, we provide our vein patients with the most complete spider vein treatment available in the Kansas City area, which is all performed in the comfort and convenience of our beautiful Leawood office.